footprintanalytics/footprint-batch-downlad-docs/README.md

 Incident: Data production completed
 Impact: sui token_transfers 2024-05-09
 Type: Delay
-Path: sui/token_transfers/block_date=2024-05-09
+Path: sui/token_transfers/date=2024-05-09
 Completed Time: 2024-05-10 11:30 (KST, UTC+9)
 ```

 There are the following types of notification:
+- `Ordinary` it means the daily data file has been produced successfully.
-- `ordinary` it means the daily data file has been produced successfully.
+- `In Progress` it means the daily data file has been in progress but not have been produced successfully.
-- `delay` it means that the daily data was produced longer than agreed upon.
+- `Delay` it means that the daily data was produced longer than agreed upon.
-- `delta` it means the delta data file has been produced successfully.
+- `Delta` it means the delta data file has been produced successfully.